-Jonathan Poston asked Google’s Gary Illyes what he thought about the Search Engine Land article about Google Hire’s SEO fail:
+On August 6th Jonathan Poston asked Google's Gary Illyes what he thought about (opens in a new tab):

 Gary Illyes replied:

 That's interesting, because in (opens in a new tab) they do stress the importance of SEO basics such as the title and meta description.
 I asked Gary about that but haven't received a response yet, possibly due to him being on holiday so let's wait and see.